About the Camp

 Total Camp Fee: $795

 The role of a Counselor-in-Training (CIT) is to assist counselors while working with younger campers.
-The CIT Program provides training for youth interested in working with kids, specifically as camp counselors.
+The CIT Program provides training for youth interested in working with kids, specifically as camp counselors, as they transition from camper to counselor.
 Participants are expected to interact thoughtfully and compassionately with younger campers; to commit to learning more about themselves, camp, and camp procedures; to be team members and to take on responsibility and leadership.
 CITs also have the opportunity to learn a basic understanding of diabetes and its care.

 The primary goal of the CIT Program is to offer a fun and supportive experience that will develop confidence, commitment and community.
 The program focuses on helping youth become future leaders by developing communication, teamwork, and leadership skills.
 CITs will leave ready to become camp counselors.